 Hours: Monday thru Friday 9:00 AM to 3:00 PM

 Records can be requested from the Delaware County Archives by visiting the facility or through the US mail.
-The Archives will also respond to e-mail requests but copies of documents will not be sent via e-mail.
-Please check our list of Records Available through the Archives.
+The Archives will also respond to e-mail requests, but copies of documents will not be sent via e-mail.
+Please check the indexes below to see the records available through the Delaware County Archives.

 Free Parking is available just outside Building 19, which houses the Archives.

 Proceed south on I-476 to Exit 5 – Rt.
 1. At end of exit bear to right.
 Proceed onto Rt.
 1 South to Rt.
 352 north.
 At end of ramp turn right onto Rt.
 352 north.
 At third traffic light turn left into the Fair Acres Geriatric Complex.
 Stop at Guard House.
 Officer will direct you to Building 19, which houses the Archives.